KadlimattiDanamma/Data_Analysis_Using_PowerBI/README.md

 Data storytelling to communicate insights effectively.

 ## How to View
-Power BI Dashboard: Download the .twbx file from this repository and open it in Powe Desktop.
+Power BI Dashboard: Download the .twbx file from this repository and open it in Power BI Desktop.
 Excel Report: Download the Ecommerce_Sales_Data.xlsx file to review raw data and pivot table analyses.

 ## Key Insights